00berst33/purchase-tracker/README.md

 ## To Do:
 - specify category of purchase (with a pop-up window after clicking "Add Purchase"?)
 - see statistics of purchases so far (by category)
-- error pop-up window if user enters invalid purchase
-- messages to confirm saving and loading
 - actually use budget?